garrettgredell45/web-dev-repo/project-2/readme.md

 Feels good though to be making progress with coding.
 Managed to get all the source code thus far done in about 3 hours!!!
 GO ME!

+Spent a lot of time working with forms and tables
+Had some troubles getting the table styling and I'm not sure how to really incorporate the submit buttons.
+I'd like to make a link but I'm not sure how